Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 played in a snowstorm and the pitch was covered in four or five inches of

-scored by Eadie Fraser or Bob Fraser, or might even have been an own goal.
+scored by either Eadie or Bob Fraser, or might even have been an own goal.

 Eadie Fraser

 Following their success at Stoke, the Second Eleven moved on to Birmingham two days later to take on Aston Villa at Wellington Road, Perry Barr “before a large attendance”.
-Queen’s lost Eadie Fraser early in the game and Villa allowed his place to be taken by Day of Stoke.
+Queen’s Park lost Eadie Fraser early in the game and Villa allowed his place to be taken by Day of Stoke, who had scored against Queen's two days previously.
 They may have had some cause to regret this generous concession when the visitors came back from a goal down to win the match.
 Villa took the lead through Hughes after half an hour.
 The Birmingham Daily Post reported that Queen’s had been unlucky to be behind but fought back.
-Andrew Brand hit the equaliser and the winner came after non-stop Queen’s pressure.
-The scorer is not known.
+Andrew Brand hit the equaliser and the winner came from Bob Fraser after non-stop Queen’s pressure.

 On Saturday 1 February, it was the turn of the Queen’s Park